meeting Geoff Shattock

 annoys me about Geoff is that he’s so attractive.
 And the most

 Happy fortieth birthday, Shattockand.
 With love from Rust.

 Not sure when or where this was read.
-It is largely a parody of various remarks, illustrations or jokes Geoff used in his talks (being an evangelist he could re-use material more or less without limit as he was addressing a different audience each time).
+It is largely a parody of various remarks, illustrations or jokes Geoff used in his talk: being a travelling evangelist he could re-use material more or less without limit as he was addressing a different audience each time.